moosa-r/rbioapi/README.md

 ## What does rbioapi do?

-Currently fully covers miEAA, PANTHER, Reactome, STRING, and UniProt!
+Currently fully supports miEAA, PANTHER, Reactome, STRING, and UniProt!

 rbioapi is an interface to Biological databases and web services.
 The goal of rbioapi is to provide a user-friendly and consistent interface